Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Like the rest of your body, your hair follicles need a consistent supply of vitamins and minerals, including vitamin B12, biotin, zinc and iron.

-You can usually get these nutrients by eating a balanced diet that includes fresh fruits, green vegetables, lean protein sources and complex carbohydrates.
+You can usually get these nutrients by eating a diet full of fiber-rich fruits, veggies, nuts, seeds, whole grains, legumes, and other lean proteins and healthy fat sources.

-Think you might not be getting enough vitamins to support optimal hair health?
-Our biotin gummies make it easy to hit the recommended daily intake by providing nutrients for optimal hair growth in a single supplement.
+If you think you might not be getting enough vitamins to support optimal hair health, our biotin gummies make it easy to hit the recommended daily intake by providing nutrients that help hair grow all in one supplement.

 While pulling your hair back tightly might not seem like a big deal, your favorite man-bun hairstyle might contribute to a form of hair loss known as traction alopecia.

-Unlike male pattern baldness, traction alopecia results from continuous pulling on hair roots.
-This can happen from tight hairstyles and extreme-hold styling products, like hair gel, hair wax, pomade and hairspray.
+Traction alopecia results from continuous pulling on hair roots.
+This can happen from tight hairstyles and extreme-hold styling products, like hair gel, wax, pomade, and hairspray.

 Read more about this form of hair loss and the steps you can take to prevent it in our guide to traction alopecia treatment.

-Excess sunlight exposure can gradually damage the cuticle (the outermost layer of each strand).
-Over a long summer or sunny vacation, your hair may become dry, brittle or frizzy.
+Excess sunlight exposure can cause color changes and hair protein degradation.
+Over a long summer or sunny vacation, your hair may become dry, brittle, or frizzy.

 You can protect your hair from the sun in a few ways: